Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 Is psilocybin legal in Colorado?

-Yes.
-Under the Natural Medicine Health Act, psilocybin is legal for personal use and supported facilitation in approved settings.
-It is still not legal to sell or purchase psilocybin outside of licensed or approved frameworks.
+It is not legal to sell or purchase psilocybin outside of these approved frameworks.

 What kind of touch is legally permitted during a journey?

-Peak (2–4 hours): Deep emotional processing, visuals, or profound insights are common.
+Peak (2–4 hours): Deep emotional processing, imagery, or insight is common

-Resolution (4–7 hours): A soft return to baseline, often with a gentle "afterglow" phase.
+Resolution (4–7 hours): A gradual return to baseline, often with an “afterglow” feeling

 How does psilocybin affect the brain and body?

-Increase neural connectivity, allowing new perspectives and pattern disruption
+Increase neural connectivity, supporting new perspectives and pattern changes

-Open access to suppressed memories or emotions, allowing release and reprocessing
+Open access to emotions or memories for release and reprocessing

-These effects contribute to emotional breakthroughs and spiritual insight.
+These effects often lead to emotional breakthroughs and personal insight.

 Navigating Challenging Moments